dwatkins82/MCP3221-Library/README.md

 Fork Note
 =========

-Only added in function for returning the raw ADC response for debugging from Arduino
+- Added in function for returning the raw ADC response for debugging from Arduino
+- Changed CalcRollingAvg to only include non-zero values from array

 Welcome To: MCP3221 Driver Library
 ================================